MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-retention-label-to-a-model.md

 ---
-title: Apply a retention label to a model in Microsoft SharePoint Syntex ms.author: chucked
+title: Apply a retention label to a model in Microsoft Syntex ms.author: chucked
 author: chuckedmonson
 manager: pamgreen